awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalyticsv2-applicationoutput-kinesisfirehoseoutput.md

 # AWS::KinesisAnalyticsV2::ApplicationOutput KinesisFirehoseOutput<a name="aws-properties-kinesisanalyticsv2-applicationoutput-kinesisfirehoseoutput"></a>

-For a SQL\-based Kinesis Data Analytics application, when configuring application output, identifies a Kinesis Data Firehose delivery stream as the destination\.
+For a SQL\-based Managed Service for Apache Flink application, when configuring application output, identifies a Kinesis Data Firehose delivery stream as the destination\.
 You provide the stream Amazon Resource Name \(ARN\) of the delivery stream\.

 ## Syntax<a name="aws-properties-kinesisanalyticsv2-applicationoutput-kinesisfirehoseoutput-syntax"></a>